Humberd/blog/site/content/angular-architecture-lazy-loaded-dialogs/index.md

 }
 ```

-Unfortunately, we have 2 problems with this approach:
+Unfortunately, we have 2 problems with this approach.

-### 1. All dialogs are bundled with AppModule
+### All dialogs are bundled with AppModule
 In order for Angular to instantiate the `JobUserAssignDialogComponent` it needs to be declared somewhere and since it was declared in the `JobUserAssignDialogModule` we also need to import it in the `AppModule`:

 ```typescript